CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 4. The Basic Retirement Sum (BRS) for a Second Property

-If you already own one property and are buying a second, you must keep the Basic Retirement Sum across your OA and SA before further OA can be tapped.
+If you already own one property and are buying a second, you have to keep the Basic Retirement Sum across your OA and SA before you can tap any more OA.
 The 2026 BRS is S$106,500.
-Members aged 55 and above must keep the Full Retirement Sum (S$213,000 in 2026) in the Retirement Account instead.
-The BRS rule does not apply to your first property.
+Members aged 55 and above keep the Full Retirement Sum (S$213,000 in 2026) in the Retirement Account instead.
+None of this applies to your first property.

 Accrued Interest: The Number That Surprises Most Sellers

-Every dollar of CPF OA used for property accrues interest at 2.5% p.a., compounded — the same rate your OA would have earned.
-When you sell, you must return the principal plus accrued interest to your CPF account.
-The money goes back to you, not to the government, but it leaves the sale in cash form.
+Every dollar of CPF OA you use for property accrues interest at 2.5% p.a., compounded.
+That is the same rate your OA would have earned if you had left the money there.
+When you sell, you have to return the principal plus accrued interest to your CPF account.
+The money goes back to you, not to the government, but it comes out of the sale in cash.

 S$300,000 of CPF used at the start of a 25-year loan accrues over S$200,000 in interest.
 The cash you walk away with at sale shrinks by exactly that figure.

-The practical impact: your property must appreciate faster than 2.5% p.a. (plus stamp duty and legal costs) just for you to break even on cash extracted at sale.
-Many HDB sellers hit "negative cash sale" — they refund CPF in full and walk away with nothing in hand — even though their CPF balance has grown.
+Here is what that means in practice.
+Your property has to appreciate faster than 2.5% p.a. (plus stamp duty and legal costs) just for you to break even on the cash you pull out at sale.
+Plenty of HDB sellers end up with a "negative cash sale".
+They refund CPF in full and walk away with nothing in hand, even though their CPF balance has gone up.

-Cash refund shortfall: If net sale proceeds cannot cover the full CPF refund, you are not required to top up from other savings.
-The refund is capped at the net proceeds.
-CPF treats the shortfall as a write-off — but you have lost the ability to use that "missing" interest in retirement.
+Cash refund shortfall: If the net sale proceeds cannot cover the full CPF refund, you are not asked to top up from your other savings.
+The refund is capped at the net proceeds, and CPF writes off the shortfall.
+The catch is that you have lost the use of that "missing" interest in retirement.

 OA for Monthly Instalments vs Paying in Cash

-Most buyers default to OA deduction because it preserves cash.
+Most buyers reach for OA deduction by default because it keeps their cash.
 That feels right.
-But the maths is not always one-sided.
+But the maths does not always point one way.

 Your OA earns 2.5% p.a. tax-free.
 A typical bank mortgage in April 2026 costs 1.45%–1.85% p.a. (see current home loan rates).
-If you can comfortably service the mortgage in cash, leaving OA invested at 2.5% earns you roughly 0.6%–1.0% p.a. on every dollar you do not withdraw — and you avoid the accrued interest debt entirely.
+If you can comfortably service the mortgage in cash, every dollar you leave in OA keeps earning 2.5%, which is roughly 0.6%–1.0% p.a. more than the loan costs you.
+On top of that, you avoid the accrued interest debt altogether.

-The trade-off is real but personal.
-Cash repayment makes sense when: you have surplus liquidity, you are well below 55 with strong CPF growth, or you intend to stay in the property long term.
-OA repayment makes sense when: cashflow is tight, you are pre-funding renovation or other near-term costs, or your loan is small enough that accrued interest never matters.
+The trade-off is real, and it is personal.
+Paying in cash makes sense when you have spare liquidity, you are well below 55 with strong CPF growth, or you plan to stay in the property for the long haul.
+OA repayment makes sense when cashflow is tight, when you are setting aside cash for renovation or other near-term costs, or when the loan is small enough that accrued interest never adds up to much.
+I tell clients to settle this before they pick the bank package, not after.

 Worked Examples: HDB and Private Condo